huhamhire/huhamhire-hosts/README.rst

 Introduction
 ============
-Since the governments of some countries are using the blocking the internet access to several websites and web service providers which includes some world famous sites like Google, YouTube, twitter, Facebook, and Wikipedia etc., we designed this tiny utility in order to help people getting through the Internet blockade.
+Since the governments of some countries are using technical methods blocking internet access to some websites and web service providers which includes some world famous sites like Google, YouTube, twitter, Facebook, and Wikipedia etc., we designed this tiny utility in order to help people getting through the Internet blockade.

 `Hosts Setup Utility` provides basic tools to manage the hosts file on current operating systems.
 It also provides both support for Graphical Desktop